 We know that much of the current housing stock in the city has low rates of energy efficiency that is both contributing to emissions, but also puts a higher cost of heating and electricity on tenants, including some on low incomes who live in the lowest standard accommodation in the city, leading to fuel poverty.
-Many of the risks that may result from climate change will also fall on those on lower incomes disproportionality, including those who cannot implement resilience measures such as air conditioning and flood insurance.

-12. How are housing and homelessness services funded?
+12.0 - How are housing and homelessness services funded?